 Professor Richard Horsley Osborne passed away in 2018 at the age of 93 and left a substantial gift to the University in his will.
 As well as being interested in regional economic development, he was a founding trustee of the Derby Lonsdale College of Higher Education, and was among those who were key in setting the path for the institution to reach University status in 1992.

-The Osborne legacy will fund a research project called ‘Derby’s Urban Sustainability Transition’ (DUST), focusing on the transition of Derby’s urban landscape towards a more environmentally sustainable future.
+The Osborne legacy will fund a research project called ‘Derby’s Urban Sustainable Transition’ (DUST), focusing on the transition of Derby’s urban landscape towards a more environmentally sustainable future.

 The three-year project will lay the groundwork for the long-term development of Derby city and surrounding areas, addressing issues of climate change, human and nature habitat management, sustainable mobility and transport, and integrated connectivity that enhances the lived experience of the citizens of Derby.
 The project will involve University partners, including Derby City Council, Toyota Manufacturing UK and international collaborative partners in Toyota City, Japan.

 The legacy will fund, among other things, two post-doctoral researchers, each for a period of three years, as well as capital investment by the University for equipment in connection with the DUST project.

 Derby report found improving career guidance leads to better student outcomes

 The evaluation of a four year pilot study, carried out by the International Centre for Guidance Studies (iCeGS) at the University, has found that improving career guidance in secondary schools and colleges can lead to better student outcomes, while also raising aspirations and increasing engagement with education.

 iCeGS followed 16 schools and colleges in the North East of England as they implemented a career guidance framework known as the Gatsby Benchmarks.